Şehzade Mehmed Selim: Life in exile

 At the exile of the imperial family in March 1924, Selim and his family first settled in Damascus, then under French rule, and later in Jounieh, Lebanon.
 He used to spend his summers in Aley.
 On 14 January 1925, he gave the power of attorney to Sami Günzberg, a well-known Turkish Jewish lawyer, authorising him to regain from usurpers buildings, lands, mines, concessions left by Abdul Hamid situated in Turkish territory and elsewhere.

 Into the mid-1920s, the idea to overthrow the Kemalist regime, and reverse the abolition of the Ottoman Caliphate, still found Turkish and Kurdish supporters.
 By then, they agreed on Selim, as their choice for a future caliph.
 By the supporters of Sheikh Sa'ad rebellion in 1925, Selim was proclaimed caliph, and the Friday sermon in the Great Mosque of Diyarbakir was read in his name.
 France prevented the rebellion from spreading to Syria, where Selim was very popular.
 However, the prince had nothing to do with the event.
 He was highly respected in Syria and was referred to by the people as Sultan Selim.
 The house where he stayed was called Kasrü'l-Melik (House of the Ruler).
 When he ran out of money, the Armenian, who owned the house, allowed him to live for years without paying rent.

-In 1930, princes descended from Sultan Abdul Hamid undertook initiative and approached the British Petroleum Company (BP) to obtain a share of the oil recovered from the Mosul wells registered in the name of Abdul Hamid and opened lawsuits one after another to reclaim ownership of some land in Palestine that had belonged to the sultan.
+In 1930, princes descended from Sultan Abdul Hamid undertook initiative and approached the British Petroleum Company (BP) to obtain a share of the oil recovered from the Mosul wells registered in the name of Abdul Hamid and filed lawsuits one after another to reclaim ownership of some land in Palestine that had belonged to the sultan.
 This was led by Selim.
 But Abdulmejid II had made similar contacts and eventually this dual approach led to disagreement between the two of them.
 Former French president Alexandre Millerand represented him in court to regain his confiscated properties.

 In 1934, his heirs approached the Land Court in Jaffa, requesting the court to order the rectification of the new register on the ground that their rights to the land in question had been omitted in the register.
 The heirs produced an old, pre-1908 title deed to the property in the name of their father.
 At the time, Selim was resident in Syria.